chmc-mcmc/mathematica/README.md

 The idea of multi-particle came into my mind in Winnipeg when I was doing some research for Dr. Christopher Henry.
 The concept of kinetic energy $K_r$ was developed in collaboration with Prof. Hongji Yang.

-I would also like to thank my mentors and friends who have selflessly helped and encouraged me: Professor Xu Hongbing of the University of Electronic Science and Technology and Mr. Shang Laiyou of Inner Mongolia Normal University.
+I would also like to thank my mentors and friends who had selflessly helped and encouraged me: Professor Xu Hongbing of the University of Electronic Science and Technology and Mr. Shang Laiyou of Inner Mongolia Normal University.
 # Citation
 ```
 @ARTICLE{9585691,